 Glen Parva Local Nature Reserve covers 27 acres and was officially opened on 17th November 2010.
 The site is close to the Grand Union Canal and contains unimproved grassland habitat which is part of what was once a country-wide network of hay meadows and unimproved pasture.

-This site was once part of a larger sports field which included Glenfield Wildflower Meadow across the A50.
-When the site was divided by the road improvement new sports fields were established and both sites adopted as public open space.
+This site was once part of a larger sports field which included what is now Glenfield Wildlife Meadow across the A50.
+When the site was divided by the road re-alignment, both sites were made public open spaces.
 Millennium Green is managed by a trust and includes play areas as well as some natural planting to encourage wildlife.
-It includes a small raised sensory garden
+It includes a small raised sensory garden.

 Old maps indicate some gold diggings in this vicinity but this large elongated mound was created with surplus soils from the Manor Farm development some 30 years ago, Left untended it has become a tangled mass of shrubs, brambles and some trees and is an impenetrable wildlife haven straddling the border with the city.